renaissance-publishing/renaissance/content/chapters/17-skills.md

       - Active, Attack, Combat, Melee Attack, Physical
       - Your skill with one- and two-handed melee weapons.
       - Note that unarmed combat and pole-arms are represented by separate skills (Unarmed Combat and Pole-Arms, respectively).
       - Note that *Shields* is offered as a proficiency.
-This proficiency is *not* required to use a shield to defend yourself; rather, it is used for shields that are also designed for use as offensive weapons—such as spiked shields and dueling-shields.
+This proficiency is *not* required to use a shield to defend yourself; rather, it is used for shields that are also designed for use as offensive weapons — such as spiked shields and dueling-shields.
       - *Double-weapons* refers to "D&D-style" double-weapons; the historicity of these weapons is dubious, but there's no reason your character can't have one!
       - Sample Specializations: Axes, Clubs, Daggers, *Double-Weapons*, Hammers, Maces, *Shields*, Staffs, Swords, *by exotic weapon*